pncoelho/azure-development-box/README.md

 ***NOTE:* If you are using [pre-commit](#pre-commit) this is a required tool**.

-It is not required for contributing to this project if you are not using pre-commit (*why not though?*), but if you are new to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), or are prone to error like any human being, we **highly recommend it** for writing commit messages.
+It is not required for contributing to this project if you are not using pre-commit (*why not though?*), but if you are new to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), or *are prone to error like any human being*, we **highly recommend it** for writing commit messages.

 #### Helping create the correct commit message